-I am moved by the half light of dawn and dusk, and my paintings are inspired by the Greater Yellowstone country of Montana, Idaho and Wyoming.
+I am moved by the half light of dawn and dusk, and my paintings are inspired by the Greater Yellowstone Country of the American West

 A piece of my heart resides there, due in large part to the poetry associated with the convergence of family and friends, moving water and mayfly hatches.

 Influences include Utah artist and friend Connie Borup, Mark Rothko, Wolf Kahn, Russell Chatham, the Impressionists, and the American tonal painters George Inness and Albert Ryder.